emaadgh/emaadgh/README.md

 ### Welcome
-I'm a Backend Software Engineer with over 5 years of experience specializing in C# development.
+I'm a Backend Software Engineer with over 5 years of experience specializing in C# software development.
 My expertise lies in building and maintaining backend services using ASP.NET Core.
 I have a proven track record of simplifying complex requirements and delivering efficient solutions.
 My background in game development has honed my collaborative skills and ability to think creatively under pressure.

 ### My Strengths:
 🚀 ASP.NET Core Proficiency